 Need speak to someone about your fear of intimacy?
 We provide you with some of London’s top relationship therapists in comfortable central offices.
 Or try our sister site Harleytherapy.com where you can work with a registered therapist across the UK or by online as soon as the next 24 hours.

 Has this article inspired you?
 We’d love it if you shared it.
 We are committed to making emotional health as important and normal as physical health so help us get the word out!
 Or leave a question or comment in the public box below, we love hearing from you.

-Andrea Blundell is the editor and lead writer of this blog.
+Andrea Blundell is a well-established mental health writer and lead writer of this blog.
 She also works as a therapy advisor, helping you find the perfect therapy for your issues.
 Her favourite subjects to write about are relationships, trauma, and ADHD.
 Find her on Linkedin and Twitter.